Tooth Extractions & Bone Grafting - Torrance, CA

 As a team of skilled dentistry experts, we are dedicated to helping our patients avoid tooth loss whenever possible.
 However, there are some cases when a tooth extraction is absolutely necessary.
 The most commonly extracted teeth are the third molars, often called the wisdom teeth.
 These late erupting teeth can lead to numerous oral health concerns including crowding and impaction.

 In order to prevent oral health concerns related to the wisdom teeth, we may recommend a preventive tooth extraction.
 Many dentists simply remove the tooth and allow the extraction site to fill naturally.
 However, research indicates this may be detrimental to the shape and health of the mouth.
-That’s why the Blue Coast Dental Group team uses combined tooth extraction and bone grafting to preserve the natural shape and strength of the smile for optimal oral health.
+That’s why the Blue Coast Dental Group team uses combined tooth extraction and bone grafting for Torrance, CA dental patients to preserve the natural shape and strength of the smile for optimal oral health.
 Call our Torrance dental office to schedule your wisdom tooth consultation today.

 Reasons We Recommend Wisdom Tooth Extraction